How to: Block legacy authentication to Azure AD with Conditional Access

-- Navigate to the Azure portal > Azure Active Directory > Sign-ins.
+- Navigate to the Azure portal > Azure Active Directory > Sign-in logs.

-- Add the Client App column if it is not shown by clicking on Columns > Client App.
+- Add the Client App column if it isn't shown by clicking on Columns > Client App.

 - Add filters > Client App > select all of the legacy authentication protocols.
 Select outside the filtering dialog box to apply your selections and close the dialog box.

-- If you have activated the new sign-in activity reports preview, repeat the above steps also on the User sign-ins (non-interactive) tab.
+- If you've activated the new sign-in activity reports preview, repeat the above steps also on the User sign-ins (non-interactive) tab.

 Filtering will only show you sign-in attempts that were made by legacy authentication protocols.
 Clicking on each individual sign-in attempt will show you more details.
 The Client App field under the Basic Info tab will indicate which legacy authentication protocol was used.

 These logs will indicate which users are still depending on legacy authentication and which applications are using legacy protocols to make authentication requests.
-For users that do not appear in these logs and are confirmed to not be using legacy authentication, implement a Conditional Access policy for these users only.
+For users that don't appear in these logs and are confirmed to not be using legacy authentication, implement a Conditional Access policy for these users only.

 Block legacy authentication